architolk/architolk.github.io/_pages/the-internet/blinking.md

 When the system goes into "overload" we shortcut \\(R_5\\) to ground, thus we can elimate this resistor from the formula:

 \\[f = \dfrac{1}{ln(2)(R_2C_1+R_3C_2)} = \dfrac{1}{ln(2)C(R_2+R_3)} = \dfrac{1}{ln(2) * 47u * (3.9k+4.7k)} = \dfrac{1}{ln(2) * 47u * 8.6k} ≈ 4 Hz\\]

+# Some considerations with regard to the blinking

+When R1 and R4 are large, the current consumption of the blinking circuit is small, but the pulse will not be a sharp square wave, but rather the usual capacitor load curve, as is displayed in the figure below with R1 = R4 = 4k.

+{% include svgtrim file="/assets/images/the-internet/blinking-basic-low-output.svg" width="500px" %}

+From our formula, we can calculate the \\(V_{output} = V_{cc} * (1 - 2^{(15k/4k)}) = 4.63V\\), so not optimal if we want a sharp square wave with an amplitude of 5V.

+We can improve this circuit by adding two diodes, isolating the transistors from the loading of the capacitors (as explained [here](https://www.learnabout-electronics.org/Oscillators/osc41.php) and [here](https://electrosome.com/astable-multivibrator-transistors/)).
+Two extra resistors are also need, R5 and R6.

+{% include svgfix file="/assets/images/the-internet/blinking-basic-low-diodes.svg" width="450px" %}

+The extra resistors R5 and R6 will effect the frequency.
+Also, R1 and R4 have less an effect on the circuit.
+As is visible in the figure below, the result is indeed a more square wave with an amplitude of 5V.

+{% include svgtrim file="/assets/images/the-internet/blinking-basic-low-diodes-output.svg" width="500px" %}

+We won't use this circuit, as the power consumption is higher than our original final circuit, and we don't have the square wave problem, as the side the LED is on has a good square wave (due to the low value of R1).